Stay informed with the latest updates on coronavirus (COVID-19). Find out more >>

 • Retest serum ketones using finger prick 15 minutes after administration.

 • Blood glucose levels will need to be monitored at the same time as blood ketone levels or as clinically indicated.
-Aim for ≥2.6mmol/L. Contact Neurology Consultant before any treatment.
+Aim for ≥2.6mmol/L.

-If ongoing excessive ketosis a child may require management with IV a Maintenance 5% Dextrose and Normal Saline or IV bolus.
+If ongoing excessive ketosis a child may require management with IV Maintenance 5% Dextrose and Normal Saline or IV bolus.

 General Guidelines